 Everyone has been through “Cost Savings Programs” and “Cost Reduction Programs”, but what is the Organizational impact of a true Cost Takeout process?

 In today’s manufacturing world speed and focus are the driving forces behind successful businesses.
 In the majority of non-defense related industries, customers have a myriad of options to choose from and they are quick to make changes when their profitability suffers from a poor performing supplier.
 This is especially true in consumer based products where every category of product has multiple vendors located around the world.
 It might take a few months for a product cycle to move to a new vendor, but once the decision has been made, the cost of reentry is prohibitive on both the top and bottom line.
-For the vendor and its executive team, when customers are …Read MoreThis entry was posted in Case Studies, Continuous Improvement, Cost Takeout, Manufacturing and Distribution, Organizational Development, Strategic Execution, on April 12, 2013
+For the vendor and its executive team, when customers are …Read MoreThis entry was posted in Case Studies, Continuous Improvement, Cost Takeout, Manufacturing and Distribution, Organizational Development, Strategy 5.0, on April 12, 2013